netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 draft: false
 author: "Bersayder"
 authorLink: "https://netsyder.com"
-description: "This is part of a series of tutorials
+description: "First of a series of tutorials about my homelab in no particular order "
 images: []
 resources:
 - name: "featured-image"